FeruzTopalov/spoke/README.md

-Spoke uses Semtech SX126x LoRa transceiver and operates in LPD 433 MHz band (please make sure you are allowed to use those frequencies in your region, change otherwise).
+Spoke uses LoRa modulation and operates in LPD 433 MHz band (please make sure you are allowed to use those frequencies in your region, change otherwise).